Updated: October 2017

 After you have filed your applications – with all the required documents – the immigration office will issue a one year temporary residency card (carnet).
 This temporary card will be replaced by a permanent residency card once the application is approved.

-At that point, you can apply for a work permit.
-There is a Presidential Decree ordering Panama’s Ministry of Labor to fast track acceptance of work permits for friendly nations citizens.
+Until February 2017, a obtaining a Friendly Nations Visa earned you a fast track to a work permit.
+Previously there was a a Presidential Decree ordering Panama’s Ministry of Labor to fast track acceptance of work permits for friendly nations citizens.

 Go here for information on getting a work permit in Panama – with and without this visa.